 Read MoreStorm Insurancekeyboard_arrow_right

 Examine the insurance on your home and/or business to ensure that the full value of the building(s) and contents are protected.
-Document the contents and take photographs of furnishing and valuables in advance.
+Document the contents and take photographs of furnishings and valuables in advance.
 Keep these on a digital memory stick or backup drive.
 If you sustain damage, these photographs will support your insurance claim.

 Read MoreMedical Assistance During a Storm